StudioProj3/SP3/CONVENTION_HANDBOOK.md

         - Public.
         - Protected.
         - Private.
+        - Should other access modifiers be used, the order can be decided then.
 ---
 14. Variable declaration order
     - Variables to be declared in the following order: